-Dial 2222 from any campus phone or simply push the RED button on any blue light emergency phone to report a crime in progress and/or other emergency.
+Dial ext.
+1078 or 55 from any campus phone or simply push the RED button on any of the several emergency phone that is located throughout the campus to report a crime in progress and/or other emergency.

 When reporting a crime or incident please provide as much information as possible, to include: